-What to wear in Rome in spring: Packing list, style guide, dress code.
-All you need to know.
+What to wear in Rome in spring: all you need to know + essential packing list

 by marta